-When well researched and communicated effectively, an EVP can act as a magnet for the best talent.
+When well researched and communicated effectively, an EVP can act as a magnet for the best tech talent.
 You can even segment your EVP and messaging to appeal to specific pools of talent, including tech talent, helping your scaling business to compete in the battle for the best developers, engineers, data scientists and tech talent.

 What is an EVP?

-An EVP or Employer Value Proposition is everything that a company is doing to attract and retain the best talent.
+An EVP or Employer Value Proposition is an outline of everything that a company is doing to attract and retain the best talent.
 Put simply, it’s what an employer offers an employee.
-It outlines the motivations for employees wanting to work in a business and is almost an agreement of what they can expect if they work hard and meet company values.
+It details the motivations for employees wanting to work in a business and is almost an agreement of what they can expect if they work hard and meet company values.
 An EVP includes pay, benefits, perks, training and rewards but also encompasses the intangible and emotional elements of a workplace, like company culture, values and mission.
 A good EVP should encapsulate everything an employee can expect when working with you, not just the obvious and standard elements.
 It’s a way of establishing an emotional connection between employer and employee as well as acting as a standard contract which outlines the roles and benefits.

 Why is an EVP vital for scaling tech businesses?

-There are many ways a robust EVP can help a business in the stages of growth, including:
+There are many ways a robust EVP can help a tech business in the stages of growth, including: